 For domestic flights — excluding Hawaii — United, Delta and American charge the most miles for their tickets (an average of about 35,000).
 The least-expensive tickets for domestic destinations belonged to Southwest (20,969 miles) and JetBlue (23,065 miles), according to MileCards.

-But “best” is relative.
 Take American’s relationship with Qantas, which offers more redemption options to Australia.
-Seats were available on only about half the days at the lowest advertised price.
+The lowest advertised price had seats available on only about half the days.

 Timing matters, too.
-For summer travel to Europe, you’ll shell out roughly 30% more miles than the rest of the year, and availability is limited in June and July.
+For summer travel to Europe, you’ll spend roughly 30% more miles than during the rest of the year, and there is limited availability in June and July.
 In the USA, summer award seats will cost about 10% more.
 Heading home for the holidays?
 If you plan ahead, it’ll cost about 15% more than the rest of the year.